lmirandam07/kindle-clippings-extractor/README.md

 # kindle-highlights-manager
-Streamlit app for managing kindle highlights
+Streamlit app for getting insights of kindle highlights